jjwjr94/ai-ads-list/implementation_plan.md

 - Adding user authentication for admin access
 - Enhancing search and filtering capabilities
 - Implementing analytics for tracking user engagement
+- Expanding the logo finding system to use additional sources

 ## Usage Instructions

 ### Adding a New Company
 1. Navigate to the Admin page
 2. Fill out the company details form
-3. Upload a high-quality logo
+3. Upload a high-quality logo (or let the system find one automatically)
 4. Save the company to add it to the database

 ### Editing an Existing Company